briwagner/learn-buffalo/README.md

 This repo contains the code used in the Learn Buffalo video course.

-## Part 5: HTML templates amd helpers
+## Part 6: HTML forms amd helpers

-* partials
-* helpers, linkTo()
-* contentFor is expanded into contentOf area; set default content as well
-* paginate
-* Auto() and JSON responses
-* disabling Bootstrap, in favor of default form helpers?
+* form_for() used with a model or struct
+* form() helper to manually build form elements
+* generate a select tag from a map of values
+* add SelectValue and SelectLabel to satisfy selectable interface
+* build handler to accept form data
+* Bind() method to decode form into struct
+* manually process the form to process individual fields

+## Next Steps

+* add tests for the BlogsNew and BlogsCreate routes
+* modify the Tags field to use checkboxes

 ### Installation